Khazoda/khazoda.com/src/lib/mod_descriptions/plushables.md

 primary focus is on a wide array of original designs and adapting animals that don't already exist within Minecraft.

 Plushables is always expanding.
-At the mod's inception in 2019 there were only 3 plushies (one of which still exists today!).
+At the mod's inception in 2019 there were only 3 plushies.
 The list is evergrowing, and constructive feedback and ideas are always appreciated.

-# Getting Started 📖
+# Getting Started

-Finding any type of flower, a gold nugget or a bottle of honey will all unlock the **Heart of Gold** recipe for you.
+Finding any type of **flower**, a **gold nugget** or a **bottle of honey** will all unlock the **Heart of Gold** recipe for you.
 Every plushable is crafted shapelessly from **one** wool block (of varying colour), **one** heart of gold, and **one** other thematic item.
 Every recipe is unlocked in your recipe book once you craft your first **Heart of Gold**.

-# Collaborations 🐝
+# Collaborations

 You might recognize some plushables from other mods.
 Those authors have been kind enough to allow their amazing models to be used or adapted to be in Plushables!
 If you like a mod's plushie, why not check out the mod itself?

-### The following plushables exist thanks to generous mod authors and artists
+**The following plushables exist thanks to generous mod authors and artists:**

 - **Plushable Conductor** by the [Steam n' Rails](https://modrinth.com/mod/create-steam-n-rails) team from [Create: Steam n' Rails](https://modrinth.com/mod/create-steam-n-rails)